ivankocienski/PlaceCal-Handbook/commissioners.md

 ---
 ## What is PlaceCal for Commissioners?

+PlaceCal fulfils many functions for large statutory organisations, who are our main target audience.

-PlaceCal isn't just a platform or a piece of software -- it's a holistic social and technical toolkit designed to improve the quality, quantity and accessibility of community data.
+It's not just a platform or a piece of software.
+It's a holistic social and technical toolkit designed to improve the quality, quantity and accessibility of community data.

 PlaceCal helps to make smarter, more resilient and better connected neighbourhoods that work for everyone: especially people at risk of being left behind by the "digital divide".